ClementNerma/NightOS/docs/specs/applications-libraries.md

 For apps and libs downloaded from the [Store](../applications/Stellar.md), extensions can be downloaded from within the original content by calling a dedicated API.

+## Translations

+Applications' and libraries' name, description, content, etc. can be translated using _translation files_.
+The content itself can be handled in any other manner, e.g. using a translation framework, but the metadata must use a translation file so the system does not have to run code in order to perform the translation.

 ## The manifest

 A _manifest_ is a file describing the application or library.
 It is mandatory to build and distribute it.
 Its content differ for applications and libraries, but there are common fields (`REQ`: required, `OPT`: optional):